 As administrative controls, policies and procedures should be in place to ensure that there are safe work procedures for storing and using chemicals and discarding chemical wastes appropriately.
-Workers in community clinics and doctors' offices may come into contact with a number of chemicals through exposure to clients contaminated with chemicals, as well as chemicals that may be used in treatment and disinfection procedures.
-Workplace Hazardous Materials Information System (WHMIS) training should be provided to all workers in community clinics and doctors' offices.
+Homecare providers may come into contact with a number of chemicals through exposure to clients contaminated with chemicals, as well as chemicals that may be used in treatment and disinfection procedures, as well as those contained in the client's home.
+Workplace Hazardous Materials Information System (WHMIS) training should be provided to all homecare providers.
 In addition, emergency call lines that provide expertise and advice regarding toxic chemicals should be made available.